 WEBSITE, NETWORK, PUBLICATION

-The focus of AWAY currently is on the extensive website — it gives visibility to the international residency program and its evolution, all the destinations and the participating artists and, with calls & programs, it offers a networked service tool that informs about current calls and programs of the Austrian art promotion scene.
+The focus of AWAY currently is on the extensive website — it gives visibility to the international residency programme and its evolution, all the destinations and the participating artists and, with calls & programmes, it offers a networked service tool that informs about current calls and programmes of the Austrian art promotion scene.